RouterArena: An Open Platform for Comprehensive Comparison of LLM Routers: Evaluation Dataset

 \paragraph{Principle 1: DDC-Inspired Diverse Domain Coverage.} To evaluate a router's ability to recognize problem domains and route queries to the appropriate specialist models, the dataset must provide broad domain coverage.
 To achieve this, we draw inspiration from the Dewey Decimal Classification (DDC) system~\citep{DDC}, a book classification framework widely used in libraries.
 The DDC is renowned for its comprehensive and logical structure, providing a proven methodology for organizing the entire world of knowledge into distinct, hierarchical categories~\citep{satija2013theory}.

+\paragraph{Principle 2: Bloom-Guided Cognitive Skill Levels.} Routers in practice face queries that range from simple factual recall to complex reasoning.
+To ensure coverage of \emph{cognitive skills} from simple recall to higher-order reasoning and judgment, we adopt Bloom's taxonomy~\citep{bloom1956taxonomy}, a widely used framework for quantifying question complexity and cognitive processes~\citep{ddc1,ddc2,ddc3}.

-\paragraph{Principle 2: Bloom-Based Distinguishable Difficulty Levels.} To evaluate whether a router can determine query difficulty and make accuracy-cost tradeoffs---choosing between powerful but expensive models and weaker but cheaper ones---the dataset must include clearly distinguishable difficulty levels.
-To structure these difficulty levels, we adopt Bloom's taxonomy~\citep{bloom1956taxonomy}, a widely used framework in quantifying question complexity~\citep{ddc1,ddc2,ddc3}.
-It works by classifying cognitive tasks into six ascending categories: remembering, understanding, applying, analyzing, evaluating, and creating.
-In this work, we further group these six levels into easy-medium-difficult three levels.
+\paragraph{Principle 3: Empirically Defined Difficulty Levels.} To test whether a router can make meaningful accuracy--cost tradeoffs---choosing between powerful but expensive models and weaker but cheaper ones---the dataset must also provide clearly distinguishable \emph{difficulty} levels.
+We therefore define difficulty empirically: for each query, we compute the number of models (out of 42) that answer it correctly and sort queries by this empirical difficulty.

 \paragraph{Dataset Construction Process.} Following these two principles, we curate our evaluation dataset as follows.
-To ensure coverage across all DDC categories (excluding religion), we first collect all the queries from two existing LLM benchmark datasets and then supplement underrepresented categories with data from 21 open-source, domain-specific datasets.
-To determine the difficulty level of each query based on Bloom's taxonomy, we employ an LLM-as-Judge approach with \textsc{DeepSeek-V3.1}~\citep{DS-V3.1} (prompt specified in Appendix~\ref{app:llm_prompts}), enabling automatic difficulty annotation.
-We exclude the create-type questions because they are open-ended and cannot be reliably evaluated.
-We then categorize remembering and understanding questions as easy, applying questions as medium, and analyzing and evaluating questions as difficult.
+To ensure coverage across all DDC categories (excluding religion), we first collect all the queries from two existing LLM benchmark datasets and then supplement underrepresented categories with data from 21 open-source, domain-specific datasets, resulting in 62,000 raw queries.
+We then cap each source dataset at approximately 1{,}000 queries.\footnote{It primarily affects large corpora such as WMT and SuperGLUE and yields roughly 30{,}000 candidate queries while preventing a few sources from dominating the pool} To determine the cognitive skill level of each query based on Bloom's taxonomy, we employ an LLM-as-Judge approach with \textsc{DeepSeek-V3.1}~\citep{DS-V3.1} (prompt specified in Appendix~\ref{app:llm_prompts}).
+We use these Bloom levels only to characterize the cognitive skills involved in each query, not as ground-truth difficulty labels, and we further validate them with a small-scale human study (Appendix~\ref{app:human_bloom_validation}).